PytholIsCool/SlyRip-Public/README.md

 Before I get people saying that it's broken because it can't find their cache, this assumes you're using the default VRChat cache location.
 I don't feel like changing it.
 This is meant to be a simple way for people to get the unencrypted .vrca or .vrcw files without needed to touch the cache themselves.
 The simplicity is intentional.
 That's all this is meant for.
+I likely won't update this more than I need to but feel free to put in feature requests regardless.

 ## Hexed